hypergraphql/hypergraphql/sources/documentation.md

 http://localhost:8080/graphiql
 ```

-## Example
+# Example

-The following query requests a single person instance with its URI (*_id*) and RDF type (*_type*), its name, birth date; further its birth place with the URI, an english label, and the country in which it is located, also including its URI and an english label.
+The following query requests a single person instance with its URI (`_id`) and RDF type (`_type`), its name, birth date, birth place with the URI, an English label, and the country in which it is located, also including its URI and an English label.

-### HyperGraphQL query:
+## HyperGraphQL query:
 ```
 {
   Person_GET(limit: 1, offset: 6) {